ElementsProject/lightning/INSTALL.md

 * protobuf-c: version 1.1.0 or above.
 * libsqlite3: for database support.
 * libgmp: for secp256k1

+For actually doing development and running the tests, you will also need:
+* pip3: to install python-bitcoinlib
-* asciidoc: for formatting the man page (if you change them)
+* asciidoc: for formatting the man pages (if you change them)
+* valgrind: for extra debugging checks

 You will also need a version of bitcoind with segregated witness support, such as the 0.13 or above.